BouncyButton/koi/README.md

 # koi
-A work-in-progress ML library on VAE, used to experiment with anomaly detection and other stuff.
+A bunch of work-in-progress Pytorch scripts on VAE, used to experiment with anomaly detection and other stuff.